 How to read the results of a parentage test?

 DNA analysis with grandfather and grandmother is an indirect relationship test.
-The genetic laboratory is trying to recreate the genetic profile of a father or a mother with only the information of the biological parents (grandfather and grandmother).
+The genetic laboratory tries to recreate the genetic profile of a father or a mother with only the information of the biological parents (grandfather and grandmother).
 Thus the test is based on statistics and probabilities which play an important role in the interpretation of the results.
 Participants may have alleles that are different due to random, yet common, inheritance.
 Conversely, it is not because the alleles are similar that they necessarily confirm the parent in common.

 It is possible to obtain inconclusive results .